 What causes too much iron?

+Not having normal iron levels doesn’t necessarily just involve an iron deficiency.
 It is possible to have too much iron circulating in the body.
 Doctors call this haemochromatosis, iron retention disease.
-In most cases, genetics are to blame: the body retains too much iron due to a genetic defect.30 Other causes are rare, including liver disease and impaired blood formation.31 People who receive blood donations also sometimes develop excess iron.32
+In most cases, genetics are to blame: the body retains too much iron due to a genetic defect.
+Other causes are rare, including liver disease and impaired blood formation.
+People who receive blood donations also sometimes develop excess iron.

 An excess of iron can cause symptoms that affect the entire body, such as a bronze colouration of the skin.
-It also increases the risk of diseases such as:30
+It also increases the risk of diseases such as:

 - Liver diseases